jafingerhut/jafingerhut.github.com/notes/macosx-service-menu-automator-applescript.md

 It is also much more convenient if you wish to tweak the AppleScript later, because you edit the one _called_ by the Automator action, not the Automator action itself.

+Here is the template Automator action AppleScript, copied from the article above:

+    on run {input, parameters}
+        run script file "Macintosh HD:Some Directory On Disk:a cool script.applescript" end run

+The variation below lets you pass the input and parameters arguments into your scripts from Automator as well:

+    on run {input, parameters}
+        run script file "path to script like above" with parameters {input, parameters end run